GJAnsah/Hackerrank-problems/README.md

-# 100daysOfCode
+# 100daysOfCode #Hackerrank Problems
-I code consistently in the next 100 days
+I tried to code consistently for 100 days.